mistydemeo/vox_explainer_history/article.md

 ## 8) So what might happen next?

-If China contains the virus, and the outbreaks in other countries don’t blow up and spread into more communities, we might see the case count start to fall and the public health emergency end.
+If China contains the virus, and the outbreaks in other countries don’t blow up, we might see the case count start to fall and the public health emergency fizzle out.

-But there are already so many cases in so many provinces in China, as well as the very real possibility that the virus is circulating, undetected, in countries with weak health systems, so the possibility of containment in China is looking less likely by the day.
+But there are already so many cases across China, as well as the very real possibility that the virus is circulating, undetected, in countries with weak health systems, that the possibility of containment is looking less likely by the day.

 If 2019nCoV is not contained, “if it continues to accelerate, we very well may have a pandemic,” said Tony Fauci, the head of the National Institute of Allergy and Infectious Diseases.
-That will mean there’s more sicknesses and deaths not only in China, but also in other countries around the world, as cases grow from one-off travelers or small clusters to full-blown outbreaks.
+That would mean more sickness and deaths not only in China, but also in other countries around the world, as cases grow from one-off travelers or small clusters to full-blown outbreaks.

-It also suggests, he added, that “you don’t try to control [the virus] because it’s already everywhere.”
+In this scenario, he added, “you don’t try to control [the virus] because it’s already everywhere.”
 So public health officials would move from attempting containment of the virus to mitigating its impact — setting up hospitals to isolate and care for patients, making recommendations for “social distancing” (like canceling public events), and coming up with triaging protocols for the many people who might need hospital care.

-But again, even if this virus spreads around the world — it may not be very deadly.
-In the best-case scenario, this outbreak might look more like H1N1 swine flu than SARS or Spanish flu.
-When H1N1 was first recognized in 2009 and spread around the world, there were major concerns about its deadliness.
+But again, even if this virus moves around the world, it may not be very deadly.
+In the best-case scenario, this outbreak might look more like H1N1 swine flu.
+When H1N1 was first recognized in 2009 and spread around the world, there were major concerns about its lethality.
 US schools closed, people from North America were quarantined when they arrived in other countries, flights were canceled.
 Not only did those measures fail to contain the virus, Nuzzo said, it turned out H1N1 wasn’t all that deadly.

 “Now we’re still living with that virus — it’s one that circulates with every flu season,” Nuzzo explained.

+## 9) How is the world responding to this crisis?

+These extreme measures can be explained, in part, by all the unknowns related to this virus: leaders are taking extreme precautions for fear 2019nCoV is very deadly and can spread very far.
+The measures can also be explained by the fact that we have no enforceable international law governing outbreak responses.
+So countries can basically do what they want in response to pandemic threats without getting penalized, even if the WHO advises against whatever actions they’re taking.

+The most dramatic — and unprecedented — response is currently playing out in China, where more than 50 million people are under quarantine.
+“China has implemented the most extensive cordon sanitaire [or quarantine] in the history of humankind,” Lawrence Gostin, a global health law professor at Georgetown University, told Vox.
+“They’ve restricted movements, caused fear and panic.
+They’ve violated human rights.”

+Authorities there have also censored information and silenced the whistleblowers who tried to sound the alarm sooner than Chinese authorities were willing.
+But again, because of the weakness of global health law, the international community has remained mostly silent about these potential human rights abuses.

-## 9) How might this end?
+## 10) How might this end?

 There are a few ways this outbreak could end, as my colleague Brian Resnick explained.
 Perhaps public health measures — identifying cases fast, putting infected people in isolation — will stop the spread of this coronavirus.
 (That’s what stopped the spread of SARS in 2003.)

-Because this is a zoonotic disease, which came from an animal, finding and eliminating that source would also help.
-Or maybe a vaccine or antiviral will be invented quickly to curb a broader epidemic (though that’d likely take years).
+Because this is a zoonotic disease, meaning it came from an animal, finding and eliminating that source would also help.
+Or maybe a vaccine or antiviral will be invented quickly to curb a broader epidemic (though that’ll likely take years).

-Maybe the coming seasons of warmer weather will play a role in at least slowing the virus down.
+The coming seasons of warmer weather could also play a role in at least slowing the virus down.
 “Coronaviruses are winter viruses,” Fauci said.
 “When the weather is warm and moist, these viruses don’t spread as well as when the weather is cold and dry.”

 Finally, there’s the possibility the virus will simply die out.
 “Disease outbreaks are a bit like fires,” Resnick wrote.
 “The virus is the flame.
 Susceptible people are the fuel.
 Eventually a fire burns itself out if it runs out of kindling.
 A virus outbreak will end when it stops finding susceptible people to infect.”